lightbits/ray-march/raymarch-dev.md

 For each pixel in the result image, we wish to cast a ray into the world and find the closest surface intersection.

 ###Solution:###
-Instead of analytically solving the raycasting problem, we look for an approximation.
+Instead of analytically solving the ray intersection problem, we look for an approximation.
 First, we define our scene using distance functions that, for any given point in the world, return the closest distance from the point to a surface.